symlara/Note-Taker/README.md

 Live Application link: <a href="https://note-creater.herokuapp.com/notes" target="_blank">Note Creator</a>

 ## Description
 This application is used to generate notes.
-The app is ran from a server creted using Express.js but it has also been deployed onto the web using a platform called <a href="https://www.heroku.com" target="_blank">Heroku</a>.
+The app is ran from a server created using Express.js but it has also been deployed onto the web using a platform called <a href="https://www.heroku.com" target="_blank">Heroku</a>.

 ## Usage